dooboolab-community/react-native-iap/README.md

 Usage
 -----
-You can look in the `RNIapExample` folder to try the example.
+You can look in the [`RNIapExample/`][example] folder to try the example.
 Below is basic implementation which is also provided in `RNIapExample` project.

 Init IAP, In App Billing
 ------------------------